 - recorded lessons for later review

 - computer-assisted programs designed for kids with APD

-Stay in touch with school staff about your child's progress.
-One of the most important things that both parents and teachers can do is to acknowledge that APD is real.
-Its symptoms and behaviors are not something that a child can control.
-What the child can control is recognizing the problems associated with APD and using the strategies recommended both at home and school.
+Stay in touch with the school team about your child's progress.
+One of the most important things that parents and teachers can do is acknowledge that the APD symptoms your child has are real.
+APD symptoms and behaviors are not something that a child can control.
+What your child can do, with the help of caring adults, is recognize the problems from APD and use the strategies recommended for home and school.

 A positive, realistic attitude and healthy self-esteem in a child with APD can work wonders.
-And kids with APD can go on to be as successful as their classmates.
-Coping strategies and techniques learned in speech therapy can help them go far.
+Kids with APD can be as successful as their classmates.
+With patience, love, and support, they can do anything they work toward.